zweimal/rails-interview/README.md

   - Must use Promises (native, jQuery, $q, etc) for AJAX requests
   - Must implement successful case when API responds properly
   - Must implement unsuccessful case when API fails to respond

+## Areas of Concern

+We will be grading your interviews on a number of different criteria, but here are some things to keep in mind.

+1. We prefer readable code over clever code
+1. We will be inspecting your commits independently
+1. We like explanations in commits for why things were changed
+1. We like separation of concerns (data, presentation, controls)

+#### You're all Done!

+Did you make it this far?
+Good!
+We want to make sure you're paying attention.
+Make a `POST` route for `/foo` point to any controller and action.
+Inside that route, if a parameter named `valid` is present with the string `true`, you should return only the text `BAR` with a `202` status code.
+If the parameter is not present in the `POST` body or it is not the string `true`, raise an exception.

+Thanks!